 Some Portuguese restaurants offer "Prato do Dia" (Dish of the Day which often includes starters and a drink) for around € 10 per person but can be found for as little as € 5 or 6 if you search around for places where the locals eat.

 You can find budget accommodation relatively cheaply in the Algarve outside of the main holiday season (which is mid-July to early September), but during the summer holidays you will struggle to hotels rooms for under €500 a week in the main resorts.

 If you are a smoker, tobacco prices are relatively cheap in the Algarve (although cigarettes are cheaper across the border in Spain).
-A packet of 20 cigarettes costs around € 4-4.50 per packet, some cheaper brands such as Chesterfield are available for under € 4).
+A packet of 20 cigarettes costs around € 4.50-5 per packet, some cheaper brands such as Chesterfield are available for around € 4).

 Golden Virginia rolling tobacco costs around € 90 for ten 50g packets.
 2015 cigarette prices in the Algarve on TripAdvisor.

 In Portugal Diesel is about 15-20% cheaper than unleaded petrol.
 However, don't expect to find cheap unleaded petrol in Portugal, prices are similar to those in the UK.

 The wines of Portugal offer excellent value and quality - the Alentejo region of Portugal produces quality red wines such as Adega de Borba for around € 3.50-4 from supermarkets.
 Most red wines with "Douro" (from the River Douro) on the label are excellent quality for as little as &euro2.50.
 Green wines (Vinho Verde) are a slightly sparkling white wine which is very refreshing on a hot day and will also cost around € 3-4.